Your Horoscope This Week: Dec 17 to 23

 AdvertisementADVERTISEMENT

 Later this week, Mercury retrogrades its way out of Capricorn and into Sagittarius for one week before going direct.
-This further stimulates your need for experiencing something new and stepping out of your comfort zone, but it could also lead to you feeling restless and overly impulsive.
+This further stimulates your need to experience something new and step out of your comfort zone, but it could also lead to you feeling restless and overly impulsive.

 Gemini Sun & Rising: